Martina Stanley

-Martina Stanley is an Irish actress known primarily for her acting work in soap opera Fair City.
+Martina Stanley is an Irish actress born in Clifden Co.Galway known primarily for her acting work in soap opera Fair City.
 She plays Dolores Molloy, a former hairdresser who lives in Carrigstown.

 Stanley's other acting credits include Memento Mori (1992) playing Nurse Lucy, and The Lonely Passion of Judith Hearne (1987) playing Sister Mary-Paul.
 As well as television and film work, Stanley is also an accomplished stage actress, having appeared in a variety of plays over the past 30 years.